cooijmanstim/cooijmanstim.github.io/_posts/2017-06-15-theano-recurrent-batch-normalization.md

 ### Less painful Recurrent Batch Normalization in Theano
 (Alternative title: the only good thing I ever done)

 My debut [Recurrent Batch Normalization](https://arxiv.org/abs/1603.09025) works great but is impossible to implement without breaking absolutely all of your abstractions.
-Personally I've switched to [Layer Normalization](https://arxiv.org/abs/1607.06450), but thanks to fellow MILA student Olivier Mastropietro I was reminded of [a script](https://github.com/cooijmanstim/Attentive_reader/blob/bn/codes/att_reader/popstats.py) I wrote back when I was working on recurrent batch normalization.
+Personally I've switched to [Layer Normalization](https://arxiv.org/abs/1607.06450) because it's just as good and drastically simpler, but thanks to fellow MILA student Olivier Mastropietro I was reminded of [a script](https://github.com/cooijmanstim/Attentive_reader/blob/bn/codes/att_reader/popstats.py) I wrote back when I was working on recurrent batch normalization.

 In particular, I was trying to shoehorn batch norm into Caglar Gulcehre's Attentive Reader code.
 As always when working with Other People's Code(tm), I try to avoid venturing into the bowels, so I wrote code that will take an arbitrary BN-enabled training graph and hack it up to get the corresponding inference graph.